Stony Brook Seawolves men's basketball: 2014–15 season

-The season was the first in which Stony Brook played their home games at the Island Federal Credit Union Arena.
-In the arena's debut game, Rayshaun McGrew hit a game-winning layup to beat Columbia 57–56.
+Stony Brook moved back to the newly-renovated Island Federal Credit Union Arena.
+In the arena's first game, Rayshaun McGrew hit a game-winning layup to beat Columbia 57–56.
 On December 28, the Seawolves upset No. 13 Washington on the road by a score of 62–57, their second win against a Power 5 conference in program history after beating Penn State in 2006.
-It was the program's first ever win against a ranked opponent.
-The team ended the season on a six-game winning streak and finished in second place in the America East regular season with a 12–4 record.
-In the America East tournament, Stony Brook beat Binghamton 62–57 and Vermont 79–77 to reach their fourth America East Finals game in five years, still searching for their first NCAA Tournament berth.
+It was the program's first-ever win against a ranked opponent.
+The team was second in the America East at 12–4 behind Albany, who was 15–1, the only loss to Stony Brook.
+Stony Brook beat Binghamton and Vermont to reach its fourth America East finals in five years, still searching for their first NCAA tournament berth.

-For the second straight year, Stony Brook faced Albany in the America East Finals, but this game was played upstate.
-Stony Brook led for almost the entire game but collapsed in the waning moments.
+For the second straight year, Stony Brook faced Albany.
+On the road, Stony Brook led for almost the entire game but collapsed in the waning moments.
 Albany's Peter Hooley hit a three-pointer with 1.6 seconds to give the Great Danes a 51–50 victory after trailing for the rest of the contest as Albany benefited off of several Stony Brook turnovers and missed free throws.
 In the 2015 College Basketball Invitational, Stony Brook lost to Mercer 72–70 in the first round.
 Warney won his second straight America East Player of the Year award, as well as Defensive Player of the Year, after leading the nation with 20 double-doubles and ranking fifth with 11.4 rebounds per game.